yard

 Most indoor plants handle feeding best right after a normal morning watering.
 Think of it as rinsing fertilizer through evenly, not dumping concentrate on dry roots.

-For foliage plants like Chinese evergreen leaves or dracaena canes, use diluted liquid fertilizer on a slightly moist root ball.
+For foliage plants like Chinese evergreen leaves, use diluted liquid fertilizer on a slightly moist root ball.
+Dracaena canes respond better that way too.
 Dry soil plus midday fertilizer greatly raises burn risk.

 You can match your schedule to a broader nutrient plan by following the same rhythm you use outdoors.
-If you already follow a structured lawn plan such as month-by-month lawn care, carry that habit over to an indoor feeding calendar.
+If you already follow a structured month-by-month lawn care habit, carry that habit over to an indoor feeding calendar.

 Never fertilize a stressed or wilting plant, even at your usual morning watering time.